DidierRLopes/UnivariateTimeSeriesForecast/README.md

 # Univariate Time Series Forecast

-This study was developed with Filipe Roberto Ramos (https://ciencia.iscte-iul.pt/authors/filipe-roberto-de-jesus-ramos/cv) for his phD thesis entitled "Data Science in the Modeling and Forecasting of Financial timeseries: from Classic methodologies to Deep Learning".
+This study was developed with Filipe Roberto Ramos (https://ciencia.iscte-iul.pt/authors/filipe-roberto-de-jesus-ramos/cv) for his phD thesis entitled "Data Science in the Modeling and Forecasting of Financial Timeseries: from Classic methodologies to Deep Learning".
 Submitted in 2021 to Instituto Universitário de Lisboa - ISCTE Business School, Lisboa, Portugal.

 <!-- TABLE OF CONTENTS -->